 I’m going to show you how Theo quit his job and moved across the country to become a tutor for his own company.

-Everyone’s looking for some extreme story.
+Many of us are looking for some extreme story about how someone started the next Facebook or about how the buddy who knew about a stock that was going to take off.
 The reality is that true hustlers are making moves behind the scenes.
 Right now’s the best time in history to make a living as a freelancer.
 It’s also the best time in history to do whatever you want to do.
-Continue reading to see how Theo was able to start his own profitable business.
+Continue reading to see how Theo was able to start his own profitable tutoring business.

 I have an early version of a business plan I’m developing out in Seattle.
 I tutor (thanks to your articles) and I kick ass at it.
 I love teaching kids and the parents pay me well.

 I’m in the process of building out.
 What that build out will look like, I’m not sure — but I trust you to give me sound advice.
 Would you mind taking a look?

 I’m running a summer course through my company, StudentCircle.
 We’re going to be offering kids (Grades 6-8) an early opportunity to learn about money.
 I’ve established that there’s a need.
 I’ve calculated out rates, rentals, time, place, etc. I’m beginning to advertise and I’m building the curriculum at the same time.
 I’m currently working on a timeline.
 What needs to go up where and when.
 Systems and deadlines.
 I love this kind of work.
 Where I have an enormous task in front of me is building the curriculum.

 I wonder if there is any way I can buy your time in a way that would be useful for me, in building a curriculum for teaching kids about money.
 Your thoughts?

 My current plan is to spend a few days in the library, teaming up with the teacher I’m training to run the course, reading, compiling notes, comparing, and cobbling together ideas — which will later be transformed into activities.”

 Theo was in the beginning stages of his business.
 Then I heard from Theo a little later…